Last Updated on

 - 4 FAQs about Wheel Chairs

-This option is good for those who need a wheel chair more often than not, to move around.
-The design of this wheel chair requires the use of physical strength.
-A lot of it, particularly with the arms which is used for the self propulsion.
-This wheel chair has large back wheels with an outer rim for pushing and controlling the chair.
-It is suitable for people who can walk with the aid of a walking stick or a frame for short distances maybe in the house but require a wheel chair when going out of the house.
-In the event that the user is unable to cope with self propulsion, an attendant propelled wheel chair should be a perfect alternative.
+This option is good for those who need a wheelchair more often than not, to move around.
+The design of this wheelchair requires the use of physical strength.
+A lot of it, particularly with the arms which are used for self-propulsion.
+This wheelchair has large back wheels with an outer rim for pushing and controlling the chair.
+It is suitable for people who can walk with the aid of a walking stick or a frame for short distances that may be in the house but require a wheelchair when going out of the house.
+If the user is unable to cope with self-propulsion, an attendant propelled wheelchair should be a perfect alternative.
 This chair has push handles behind in which case the user has to get to someone to assist in pushing.
-Most self propelled chairs now come with push handles too should the user require assistance in pushing at any time.
+Most self-propelled chairs now come with push handles too should the user require assistance in pushing at any time.
 These wheels make the chair bulkier, which may be less easy to pack into the boot of a car.
 For this reason, in choosing a self-propelled chair, look for one with quick-release wheels, now readily available.
-Attendant-propelled wheelchairs have smaller back wheels, so are often lighter and easier to transport.
+Attendant-propelled wheelchairs have smaller back wheels, so they are often lighter and easier to transport.

 Electric or powered wheelchairs

 Outdoor: most suitable for outdoor movements with its larger wheels and suspension designed for moving on uneven terrain.
-It can be used in doors but in a house with a lot of space and exceptionally wide doors.
+It can be used indoors but a house with a lot of space and exceptionally wide doors.

-Indoor portable: Easy to fold and transport wheel chair.
-Fitted to move in the home with best performance on smooth floors.
+Indoor portable: Easy to fold and transport wheelchair.
+Fitted to move in the home with the best performance on smooth floors.

-Indoor/outdoor: This category is more like a balance of features between outdoor and indoor portable wheel chair.
+Indoor/outdoor: This category is more like a balance of features between outdoor and indoor portable wheelchair.
 It is not too bulky and heavy neither too light nor small.
 Class 2 powered chairs can be used for pavements while Class 3 chairs are suited for both pavements and roads.
-Overall, they area lot heavier than manual wheelchairs because their frame has to be stronger in order to support the battery and motors.
+Overall, they are a lot heavier than manual wheelchairs because their frame has to be stronger to support the battery and motors.
 Bear this in mind when considering portability.

-The drive controls on an electric wheel chair is more often than not, a joystick arrangement mounted on one of the armrest.
-Incase the controls are too quick or too slow to respond, it can be adjusted to suit your preference.
+The drive controls on an electric wheelchair are more often than not, a joystick arrangement mounted on one of the armrests.
+In case the controls are too quick or too slow to respond, it can be adjusted to suit your preference.
 No need to worry about it.

 Batteries and ‘Parking’